niels-vermeiren/spring-simple-microservices-poc/README.md

 # spring-simple-microservices-poc
-Just a very basic microservices poc/setup using Netflix Eureka, Open Feind and Zuul
+Just a very basic microservices poc/setup using Netflix Eureka, Open Feign and Zuul